Sprint Goals — What Do They Really Need (With Examples)

 - Does everyone have visibility into the sprint goal?
 Does it show up in your sprint planning tool?
 Should you post it in big letters on the wall?
 Do what it takes to communicate the message where you will be after the sprint has ended.

-Setting Sprint Goals Requires a Tool to Enhance Visibility
+Sprint Goals Need a Tool to Enhance Visibility

 Not all sprint goals are created equal.
 And even the best goals need the tools that can help them manage a backlog and provide visibility into progress and bottlenecks in development.